LeenSobh/Assignment3/README.md

 Along with this Read Me file, I have provided the SQL code to create the test table "students" as well as the code required to insert data into this table.
 Finally, the source code written in Java is also provided.

-The SQL statements can be found in the SQL Code folder The source code can be found in src/main/Java/Assignment3.java
+The SQL statements can be found in the folder SQL Codes/SQL Statements The source code can be found in src/main/Java/Assignment3.java

 Requirements: